 I know many testing specialists who cite Lisa's book.
 That claim on the slide "not cited or thought of as a testing book" is ridiculous.

 This leads me to the second item I have to write on.
 Testing is testing is testing.
 We speak past each other.
-This has become more clear to me, as I started having long, deep discussions with Llewellyn Falco, who identifies as a developer and very much into testing.
+This has become more clear to me, as I started having long, deep discussions with a friend who identifies as a developer and very much into testing.
 Whenever he says "testing" and talks about what testing gives you (spec, feedback, regression, granularity), I would make a wry face.
 When he said testing, he talked about a very specific type of testing, which might as well be the only type of testing he knew (I doubt it, although I recognize that his exploratory testing awareness and ability has greatly increased since our collaboration and he represents a professional tester quite well nowadays).

 It helped me realize that testing as he understood it is a majority view.
 To change the majority view, it isn't helpful for me to say that you use the words wrong and what you actually do is what we call checking.
 Instead, I would talk about the part that he was missing, calling it exploratory testing.
 Even if all testing is exploratory.
-Even if Llewellyn's testing included some exploratory aspects, it was more constrained than what my style would add as long as it was centered around creating an artifact, automation.
+Even if their testing included some exploratory aspects, it was more constrained than what my style would add as long as it was centered around creating an artifact, automation.

 His kind, the test-infected programmers, have done a lot of good for the world of testing.
 It saddens me that there are still too few with those skills.
 The devs I work with are amazing in many other ways, but not test-infected.
 They believe in code being readable and understandable helping them avoid bugs, and that is working well for us while we find ways of building our unit testing skills.